juhp/koji-tool/README.md

 Query Koji for tasks.

-Similar to `koji list-tasks --mine --quiet --all ...`, but it shows duration, kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter results by package.
+Somewhat like `koji list-tasks --mine --quiet --all ...`, but it shows duration, kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter task results by package or nvr prefix.

 ### Usage

-By default it lists your Fedora Koji tasks from today.
+By default it lists your 10 most recent Fedora Koji buildArch tasks.

 ```shellsession
 $ koji-tool query --help